CircleCI-Public/config-preview-sdk/docs/jobs.md

 ## Job naming and organization

 Jobs are defined in your build configuration or in an orb.
-In an orb, a job's file name becomes its name.
-In your build configuration, job names are defined by the map under the `jobs` key in build config.
+Job names are defined in a map under the `jobs` key in build config or an `orb.yml`.

 Like most elements, jobs can contain an optional but highly recommended `description`.